adrianmmiller/SuperuserListRestore/README.md

 After explaining that id thought of it plenty of times, but due to my overwhelming fondness for laziness, put it in the Much Later basket, i set about trying to make his Xmas Wish come true...

+**PLEASE NOTE:** We (myself, Osm0sis, ipdev and pndwal) all tried to get this backup and restore functionality (along with backup/restore for the magiskhide/deny list - i have modules for that too) added natively to Magisk Manager via Magisk's Github, lets just say it was rejected, so here we are...

 **What it does/How it works:**

 - Loads the backup file from the partner SuperuserListBackup module (/storage/emulated/0/SuperUserList.txt)